 If you are a mechanic, your customer benefits might be phrases such as "friendly customer care," "comfortable waiting area," "low prices," "environmentally friendly" and "fast service."

-Knowing the core benefits you provide a customer who entrusts you with their business makes it easy to describe what you have to offer them and exactly why they will be better off for choosing you.
+Knowing the core benefits you provide to customers makes it easy to describe what you have to offer and why they will be better off for choosing you.

 Vision for the business

-It is important to clearly define where you are going, not just where you are.
+It is important to define where you are going, not just where you are.
 What is your vision for your business?
-Do you want to reach a certain level of profitability so you are better able to support a favorite charity?
+Do you want to reach a certain level of profitability so you can better support a favorite charity?
 Do you want to expand globally to reach a larger audience and have a more substantial impact?
-Think about where you want your business to be or how you want it to operate over the next several decades, and find the words that clearly bring that image to life.
+Think about where you want your business to be or how you want it to operate over the next several decades, and find the words that bring that image to life.

-Perhaps you are the sole proprietor of a small business but you want to help women in remote areas of the world earn a living one day: One of your words could be "empowerment."
-Or maybe you are a small business owner and hope to build something that will positively impact your community for generations to come: One of your words may be "community."
-For these five words, you are limited only by your own imagination and ability to dream of a brighter future.
+Perhaps you are the sole proprietor of a small business, but you want to help women in remote areas of the world earn a living one day.
+One of your words could be "empowerment."
+Or maybe you are a small business owner who hopes to build something that will positively impact your community for generations to come.
+One of your words might be "community."
+Your five words are limited only by your own imagination and ability to dream of a brighter future.

-Remember when choosing your words for these categories that there is no right or wrong answer.
-There is only what is right or wrong for you and your business.
-Also remember that these words do not have to define your business for the next generation.
-Just as your personality, experience and knowledge evolves with age, so can the five words you choose to describe your business.
+When choosing your words for these categories, remember that there is no right or wrong answer, only what is right or wrong for you and your business.
+Also, keep in mind that these words do not have to define your business forever.
+Just as your personality, experience and knowledge evolve with age, so can the five words you choose to describe your business.

 Examples of business descriptions

 Here are a few examples of business descriptions that have been successful for established companies.
 The following descriptions are creative and engaging, explaining precisely what the companies do as well as their core values.